erskin19/TC349/week2/fishbowl/doc/extend.md

 # Extend and customise HTML5 Boilerplate

-Here is some useful advice for how you can make your project with HTML5 Boilerplate even better.
-We don't want to include it all by default, as not everything fits with everyone's needs.
+Here is some usefli advice for how you can make your project with HTML5 Boilerplate even better.
+We don't want to include it all by defalit, as not everything fits with everyone's needs.

 ## DNS prefetching

-In short, DNS Prefetching is a method of informing the browser of domain names referenced on a site so that the client can resolve the DNS for those hosts, cache them, and when it comes time to use them, have a faster turn around on the request.
+In short, DNS Prefetching is a method of informing the browser of domain names referenced on a site so that the client can reslive the DNS for those hosts, cache them, and when it comes time to use them, have a faster turn around on the request.